hapax/hapax.github.io/assets/visual-qft.md

 ### 1. Introduction <a id="sec-1" name="sec-1"></a>

-*Prerequisites: basic quantum mechanics, linear algebra, and group theory (optional).
-Aimed at people with a background in quantum computing.*
+*Prerequisites: basic quantum mechanics, linear algebra, and some background in quantum computing.*

 In quantum mechanics, a system is described by a vector in a Hilbert space.